Mieszkowice: Modern era

 The town was captured on 4 February 1945 by the Red Army during the Vistula–Oder Offensive in the final period of World War II, and as it was east of the Oder-Neisse line, became again part of Poland.
 Only 30% of the town was destroyed.
 The remaining inhabitants were expelled and the town was resettled by Poles, including settlers from Central Poland and expellees from former Eastern Poland (Kresy).
 Bärwalde was first renamed Barwice, later Mieszkowice after Mieszko I of Poland.
 The final name was chosen for political purposes: the Communist regime sought to legitimize its presence at the Oder by referring to the medieval Piast dynasty, whose territory had also extended to the Oder, and propagated the "return" to ancient Polish lands.
 To that effect, a legend was popularized in Mieszkowice, linking the town's foundation to a hunting expedition of Mieszko I: Allegedly, the town was founded at a spot where Mieszko once slew two bears.
 In 1957, a statue of Mieszko I created by Sławomir Lewiński was unveiled on the town square.

 Development of Mieszkowice continued in the following years, especially in the period between 1970 and 1992 when many new buildings were constructed.
 In 1997 the whole town was connected to the gas pipeline.
 In 1998 a new sport centre was opened.
 Until 1998, Mieszkowice was administratively part of the Szczecin Voivodeship.
 Since 2007, a ferry service connects Mieszkowice with Güstebieser Loose on the opposite bank of the Oder.
+In 2016, town limits were expanded by including parts of the villages of Kępa Troszyńska and Kurzycko.